Narcan (Naloxone) Drug Overdose Treatment

 Who Is Given Narcan?

-Doctors will prescribe Narcan to patients at risk for an opioid overdose.
+Doctors will prescribe a dose of Narcan to patients at risk for an opioid overdose.

 • Patients who are taking high doses of opioids for chronic pain.